hbludworth/portfolio/README.md

 - `yarn dev` - This will start a development instance of the server that can be accessed at `localhost:5173`.
 - `yarn build` - This will build a production-ready distribution of the site and places it in a folder called `dist` in the root directory.
-- `yarn deploy` - This will build the site, upload the updated files to the S3 bucket, and create a CloudFront invalidation.
-Note that this requires the AWS CLI and a properly configured AWS profile.